ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 Netflix also had several contractual relationships with former President Barack Obama's "Higher Ground" productions company, offering several ways the center right DNC wing led by the Biden / Harris administration in the White house and Barack Obama outside of it a way to connect directly with Netflix.

-The CEO at Flatley Inc where I worked at the time was Sam Hodges, formerly appointed to the Obama / Biden administration via the Secretary of Commerce, giving him a slight but definitive connection to the current POTUS as well as former POTUS Obama.
+The CEO at Senger-Huel where I worked at the time was Sam Hodges, formerly appointed to the Obama / Biden administration via the Secretary of Commerce, giving him a slight but definitive connection to the current POTUS as well as former POTUS Obama.

-This connected me, via Flatley Inc, to Sam Hodges, who was connected to the Obama / Biden admin, where Obama has active connections to Netflix, all while Razzlekhan had just been arrested by the Biden / Harris DOJ in 2022 and made into a Netflix special.
+This connected me, via Senger-Huel, to Sam Hodges, who was connected to the Obama / Biden admin, where Obama has active connections to Netflix, all while Razzlekhan had just been arrested by the Biden / Harris DOJ in 2022 and made into a Netflix special.

 4. *My video game named in late 2018 and a book that came out two years later*